IDHalverson/outlook-group-emails/README.md

 ## Notes
 :sparkles: - If it's heavily used, I can add more functionality later.
-:information_source: - In this case, duplicate means the emails are side-by-side, and sender/subject (as shown in the list of emails) are identical.
+:information_source: - In this case, duplicate means the content in the sender and subject columns (as shown in the list of emails) are identical.
+⚠️ This extension only works when the reading pane is disabled (or placed at the bottom).
 :pencil2: - It modifies the subject to show the total number of duplicates.
 :stopwatch: - It runs the logic every 3 seconds.
 ⏹️ - If you need to see/interact with the duplicates, turn off the extension.